Brenda Deen Schildgen

-Brenda Deen Schildgen is a distinguished professor emerita and former chair of comparative literature at the UC Davis specializing in the European Middle Ages, Bible as Literature, Dante, relationship between history and fiction, and Jewish, Christian, and Moslem relations in the European Middle Ages.
+Brenda Deen Schildgen is a distinguished professor emerita and former chair of comparative literature at the UC Davis specializing in the European Middle Ages, the Bible as Literature, Dante, the relationship between history and fiction, and Jewish, Christian, and Moslem relations in the European Middle Ages.

 Brenda Deen Schildgen was born to the family of naturalized immigrants to Great Britain, Anna Friedman and Nasir Din, Jewish mother and Muslim father, married in London in 1942.

+Education

-Ph.D., Comparative Literature, Indiana University Bloomington, M.A., Comparative Literature, Indiana University Bloomington; M.A., Religious Studies, 1989 (thesis: "Habits of the mind: prejudice and ideology in the reading of the Gospel of Mark"), University of San Francisco; B.A., English and French, University of Wisconsin–Madison.
+Deen Schildgen received a PhD in Comparative Literature from Indiana University Bloomington.
+Her MA thesis was entitled The Theophilus Legend: Three Versions.
+M.A., Comparative Literature, Indiana University Bloomington.
+She received her PhD in Comparative Literature also at Indiana University in 1972 with a dissertation titled Geoffrey Chaucer's Canterbury Tales and Juan Ruiz' El Libro de Buen Amor.
+In 1989, she completed an M.A. in Religious Studies (thesis: "Habits of the mind: prejudice and ideology in the reading of the Gospel of Mark"), University of San Francisco; B.A., English and French, University of Wisconsin–Madison.